-This bill proposes updates to section 8-901 of the Arizona Revised Statutes concerning the disclosure of location information for missing, kidnapped, or runaway children.
-The new provisions require cellular telephone carriers to disclose location information to law enforcement under specific conditions, such as reasonable suspicion that the child is in an emergency situation or if a parent or legal guardian made a 911 call within the last 24 hours.
-Additionally, the bill mandates that carriers retain records of the disclosure, including the name of the law enforcement officer involved and the rationale for the request.
+This bill proposes updates to Arizona Revised Statutes section 8-901 regarding the disclosure of location information for missing, kidnapped, or runaway children.
+The new provisions require cellular telephone carriers to disclose location information to law enforcement if there is reasonable suspicion that the child is in an emergency situation, or if a parent or legal guardian made a 911 emergency call within the last 24 hours.
+Additionally, the bill mandates that carriers retain specific information about the disclosure, including the identity of the law enforcement officer and the rationale for the request.

 Statutes affected: